 Himachal Pradesh was my backyard when I was growing up in Chandigarh.
 A chill in the air would make us run to the rooftop to see if it has snowed in Shimla.
 And if we need to pack ourselves in woolens.
 When I reached university, we did enough driving trips to Kasauli and around including trekking trips at timber trail.
 Since it was a stone’s throw away distance, I never ventured beyond Shimla.
 It remained a state more or less unexplored.
 Even though I grew up in the foothills of Shivalik ranges of the Himalayas that dominate the state.

 Happy & Prosperous Himachal

 At many places, we were told that Himachal has now left Kerala behind.
 I came back and checked, well as per 2011 census Kerala is still up there followed my many North Eastern states.
-But yes Himachal has made great progress in literacy in last one decade and you can see that when you interact with people.
+But yes the state has made great progress in literacy in the last decade and you can see that when you interact with people.